-Staff take care to get to know the children well and work as an enthusiastic, informed team to ensure that children's individuality and needs are successfully provided for.
-Positive partnership with parents, local schools and other agencies are established to ensure that all children are fully provided for and they get any additional support they need.
-A comprehensive range of policies and procedures is in place to support the safety and welfare of the children and staff demonstrate understanding of how to use these effectively.
-Efficient systems to monitor and evaluate the setting's performance secure a capacity to maintain development.
+This provider has created a vibrant inclusive learning environment.
+Careful attention is paid to get to know the children well and staff work as an enthusiastic, informed team to ensure that children's individuality and needs are successfully provided for.
+Positive partnership with parents, local schools and other agencies are established to ensure that that all children are fully provided for and they get any additional support they need.
+A comprehensive range of policies and procedures is in place to support the safety and welfare of children and staff demonstrate understanding of how to use these effectively.
+Good systems to monitor and evaluate the setting's performance are in place to inform the setting's ongoing development.